History of M8A-2: The Trust's McLaren M8A

 We had a 1968 chassis with 1970s bodywork, made out to look like a 1971.
 I studied all the existing bodywork so that I could basically reverse engineer a modified piece of 1970 customer body work back to an M8A.
 From moulds of the old Trojan customer cars that Group 7 have bought and own in England, I started with an M8C front and an M8E rear and we made a panel out of each of them and then started modification.

 Looking at the front of the new buck - the front upper section is M8C, the next section piece is off an M8D and then the other section is from the M8F.
-It is just a matter of identifying the componentry and using it with unmolested pieces of various bodies and putting them all together.
+It was just a matter of identifying the componentry and using it with unmolested pieces of various bodies and putting them all together.

 Finding pieces of the body work became a saga in itself.
 It would have been unexpected that we would find any M8A panels in America because both the A cars went back to England.
 If we were ever going to find A bodywork it should have been in England and not in America because there are no cars there that it would fit.
 But on one of my trips to America, someone told me that that a piece of M8A had been sold in America.
 He said “Oh, when I worked for Motschenbacher back in 1973, before his workshop fire, I loaded an M8A body panel onto a truck for a guy.”
 “You don’t know who it was?”